How to Develop Key Risk Indicators (KRIs) to Fortify Your Business

 • Enabling leaders and key personnel to receive alerts of potential risks in advance.

-• Providing time to develop the appropriate and effective risk responses.
+• Providing time to develop the appropriate and effective risk responses and action plans.

 • Establishing objectivity within the risk management process.

-In short, KRIs provide an advanced “heads-up” that allows companies to be prepared for risks.
+In short, KRIs provide an early warning system” that allows companies to be prepared for risks.

-In the current and future post-COVID era, emerging risks will continue to impact many audit risk areas.
-While government, healthcare, and pharmaceuticals will likely maintain a focus on strengthening their pandemic risk assessments, other industries will put an emphasis on developing or bolstering their risk assessment plans to focus on identifying emerging risks within their supply chains and internal controls — as well as looking at fraud or cybersecurity threats due to remote working conditions.
+Emerging risks will continue to impact many audit risk areas.
+Industries will put an emphasis on developing or bolstering their risk assessment plans to focus on identifying emerging risks within their supply chains and internal controls — as well as looking at fraud or cybersecurity threats due to remote working conditions.
+Climate change, natural disasters, and geopolitical factors play another role in the emerging risk landscape.

 As a powerful tool supporting operational risk management (ORM), KRIs help identify and define risks to ensure everyone understands the relationship between each KRI and potential risks.
 So, how do KRIs help companies identify these emerging risks?
 KRIs assist companies with: